|

 Elliotson (1791-1868) published pamphlets concerning the disorder from

-1827 to 1831 in the Lancet, which largely consisted of case reports,
+1827 to 1831 in the Lancet, which largely consisted of case reports.
+Amongst his

 preferred methods of treatment were bleeding, induction and maintenance of